Bill On The Road

 6. South Walton, Florida

-South Walton, Florida may have the closest beach to Nashville and certainly one of the nicest.
+South Walton, Florida may have the closest beach on our list of road trips from Nashville.
+It’s certainly one of the nicest.
 Not to be confused with Fort Walton, South Walton is full of terrific beach communities that each have their own distinct personalities.
 Neighborhoods like Grayton Beach, Seaside, Watercolor, Alys Beach, and Rosemary Beach are tight knit and less overdeveloped than other areas on Florida’s Gulf Coast.
 In fact, much of the area is preserved to maintain its natural landscapes.
 You can enjoy the beach but also the forest.
 Rent an electric bike and explore Florida’s scenic Highway 30A.

 Travel Time: 6h 45m / 438 miles